The Quantization Model of Neural Scaling: Abstract

 \section{Abstract}

 We propose the \emph{Quantization Model} of neural scaling laws, explaining both the observed power law dropoff of loss with model and data size, and also the sudden emergence of new capabilities with scale.
-We derive this model from what we call the \emph{Quantization Hypothesis}, where learned network capabilities are quantized into discrete chunks (\emph{quanta}).
+We derive this model from what we call the \emph{Quantization Hypothesis}, where network knowledge and skills are ``quantized'' into discrete chunks (\emph{quanta}).
 We show that when quanta are learned in order of decreasing use frequency, then a power law in use frequencies explains observed power law scaling of loss.
 We validate this prediction on toy datasets, then study how scaling curves decompose for large language models.
-Using language model internals, we auto-discover diverse model capabilities (quanta) and find tentative evidence that the distribution over corresponding subproblems in the prediction of natural text is compatible with the power law predicted from the neural scaling exponent as predicted from our theory.
+Using language model gradients, we automatically decompose model behavior into a diverse set of skills (quanta).
+We tentatively find that the frequency at which these quanta are used in the training distribution roughly follows a power law corresponding with the empirical scaling exponent for language models, a prediction of our theory.\footnote{Project code can be found at: \url{https://github.com/ejmichaud/quantization-model}.}